Manningtree Claydon Skiffs

 Lt Washington was brought to Manningtree in 2009 from Walton by Clive and Jayne Cotton.
 Crewed by the Manningtree Marauders, Lt.
 Washington took the honours for the fastest Claydon Skiff in the 2009 Paddle and Oar Festival and went on to compete in the Great River Race in 2010 along with Witchoar and Myrto.
 Lt.
 Washington holds the record for the most dramatic photograph of a Claydon Skiff in action taken during the challenging conditions for the 2010 Paddle and Oar Festival.

-Lt Washington was out of the water for a while before being bought by the Rowing Secretary in the summer of 2015.
-The “girls” from the Witchoar mixed crew recruited a new all veteran women’s crew: the Manningtree “Witches”.
+Lt Washington was out of the water for a while before being bought in the summer of 2015 by ones of the “girls” from the Witchoar mixed crew.
+The ‘boys’ from the Witchoar crew wanted to have a go at finally winning the Claydon Skiff trophy with a men’s crew.
+So the ‘girls’ recruited a new all veteran women’s crew: the Manningtree “Witches”.
 With the Witches on board Lt.
 Washington once again took part in the 2015 Great River Race, with the crew finishing a very creditable 5th in the overall women’s veteran category (despite the “winning” women’s crew being photographed with a male rower en route!).

 In 2016 Lt Washington once again took part in the Great River Race, this time with a mixed veteran crew.
 The Crew once again upheld the record of never having been beaten by another mixed crew in a Claydon Skiff and finished as the second mixed veteran crew home in the race overall.